realA10001986/Flux-Capacitor/README.md

 The firmware contains a simple music player to play mp3 files located on the SD card.

-In order to be recognized, your mp3 files need to be organized in music folders named *music0* through *music9*.
+To be recognized, your mp3 files need to be organized in music folders named *music0* through *music9*.
 The folder number is 0 by default, ie the player starts searching for music in folder *music0*.
 This folder number can be changed using the remote control or through the TCD keypad (305x).

 The names of the audio files must only consist of three-digit numbers, starting at 000.mp3, in consecutive order.
 No numbers should be left out.
 Each folder can hold up to 1000 files (000.mp3-999.mp3). *The maximum bitrate is 128kpbs.*